edalorzo/fundamental-programming/README.rst

   By today's standards, "garbage in, garbage out" is the mark of a sloppy, nonsecure program.

-Interestingly, the term "defensive programming" is sometimes associated with a not so desirable trait: this kind of code in which you never know if a given reference is supposed to be null or not, or where you never assume you can trust anything in your program.
-You're forced to revalidate everything, over and over again.
-A piece of code written this way is one in which you dramatically increase the complexity and severely hamper the readability of your source code because you fear that every step that you give is about to activate a landmine.

-In Code Complete, however, "defensive programming" is more closer to the idea of `Design by Contract <http://se.inf.ethz.ch/~meyer/publications/computer/contract.pdf>`_ published by Bertran Meyer back in 1992, and I recommend taking time to read his paper as well.
+Note: in Code Complete, "defensive programming" is more closer to the idea of `Design by Contract <http://se.inf.ethz.ch/~meyer/publications/computer/contract.pdf>`_ published by Bertran Meyer back in 1992, and I recommend taking time to read his paper as well.

 Robustness vs. Correctness
 -------------------------